souvikhaldar/souvikhaldar.info/content/programming/understanding_recursion.md

 ## Example of recursive function

 Recursion is be better understood with an example.
-Suppose we want to calculate factorial of a number in recursive fashiion.
+Suppose we want to calculate factorial of a number in recursive fashion.
 Here you go:-